Bethel Johnson: New England Patriots

-Johnson was drafted 45th overall in the 2003 NFL Draft.
+Johnson was selected 45th overall in the 2003 NFL draft.
 In his rookie season, ranked second in the NFL with a 28.2 yards per kickoff return average, returning 30 kickoffs for 847 yards and a touchdown, while also catching 16 passes for 209 yards and 2 scores.
 In 2003 and 2004 he won the Super Bowl with the New England Patriots.

 New Orleans Saints

-He was traded to the Saints on June 5, 2006 for defensive tackle Johnathan Sullivan, who was drafted sixth overall by the Saints in 2003.
+He was traded to the Saints on June 5, 2006, for defensive tackle Johnathan Sullivan, who was drafted sixth overall by the Saints in 2003.
 Saints coach, Sean Payton, questioned Johnson's "conditioning, his stamina and endurance" during the preseason.

 Johnson was cut from the Saints before the 2006 regular season began after injuring his knee in a preseason game.

 Minnesota Vikings

 Johnson was then signed by the Minnesota Vikings on October 10, 2006.
 He appeared in 11 games with two starts for the Vikings that season, catching nine passes for 156 yards.
 He became a free agent in the 2007 offseason.